iotron/filament-multi-guard/README.md

     }
 ```

-## !!!
-The Filament Facade
+## The Filament Facade

 In order for this package to work the `filament` app service has been overriden.
-Each context is represented by its own `Filament\FilamentManager` object.
+Each context is represented by its own `FilamentMultiGuard\ContextManager` extending `Filament\FilamentManager` object.
 Within
 your application calls to the filament facade (such as `Filament::serving`) will
 be proxied to the appropriate `Filament\FilamentManager` object based on the
 current context of your application (which is determined by the route of the